 Invest in the journey

 Will every product idea be able to be brought to life in this short period of time?
 No!
 But creating a strategy and a realistic, achievable roadmap that keeps your vision and goals (as well as your budget and timeline) in mind is absolutely key.
-The product is the destination, but, like so many things (e.g., life!), the journey is what matters.
+In software developement product is the destination, but, like so many things (e.g., life!), the journey is what matters.
 So if you want your software product to be a win with your users, it’s important to make sure you get your product strategy and roadmap right.